HSBC - your worldwide bank

 If you are moving with your children, you will want to ensure the continuity and consistency of your children's education.
 You will have a few options to ensure your children's education does not suffer.

-- Local schools: If you are going to stay in the country you are moving to, consider enrolling your children in a local school.
+- Local schools: If you are going to stay in the country/region you are moving to, consider enrolling your children in a local school.
 Contact the relevant embassy for a list of schools and the application procedures.

 A doctor's check-up for each member of your family is also a good idea.
 It should be done no later than six months before departure.

-In your new country, hospital services, doctors' consultations, emergency services and other forms of healthcare may be wholly or partly paid for by the recipient.
+In your new country/region, hospital services, doctors' consultations, emergency services and other forms of healthcare may be wholly or partly paid for by the recipient.
 You will need to factor this expense into your finances or make sure that you have the appropriate levels of health cover or travel insurance.

 Make sure that everything you hold dear is covered.
 Consider getting travel insurance in case of emergency while travelling.